OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform.md

 **OutSystems is responsible only for the Platform Server upgrade**.
 Once the OutSystems software (System Components included) is updated in the environment, the **customer is responsible for**:

-* Publishing your applications in the new version ([Upgrade Applications to the new version](#Upgrade_Applications_to_the_new_version))
+* Publishing your applications in the new version ([Upgrade Applications to the new version](#upgrade-apps))
 * Resolving any breaking changes

 </div>

-#### Your Datacenter (On-Premises / Private Cloud) { #upgrade-premises }
+#### Self-managed (private cloud / on-premises) { #upgrade-premises }

-If the environment is running in your own private cloud or on-premises, the upgrade process is fully managed by you, without the direct involvement of OutSystems.
+If the environment is self-managed (running in your own private cloud or on-premises) the upgrade process is fully managed by you, without the direct involvement of OutSystems.
 However, you can [contact OutSystems Support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support) at any time for assistance.​

+While upgrading the Platform Server component, consider [enabling maintenance mode in the environment](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_Your_OutSystems_Infrastructure/Environment_in_maintenance_mode) to avoid unnecessary communication attempts from the LifeTime console.

 The process is the following: